zxul767/lox/challenges.md

 CSS (for redering graphics), SCSS (a superset of CSS), HTML (for structuring web content), Markdown (for writing formatted text), YAML (for projects and tools configurations), Mustache (for rendering strings with interpolated values), and the language used to specify Makefiles (to build projects according to specified dependencies).
 I may have missed some other domain-specific languages.

 **2. Get a "Hello, world!" program written and running in Java.
 Set up whatever makefiles or IDE projects you need to get it working.
-If yu have a debugger, get comfortable with it and step through your program as it runs.**
+If you have a debugger, get comfortable with it and step through your program as it runs.**

 I guess this project setup covers the above and beyond?

 **3. Do the same thing for C. To get some practice with pointers, define a doubly linked list of heap-allocated strings.
 Write functions to insert, find, and delete items from it.
 Test them.**

+It's been a while but I don't think I've forgotten my pointers from years ago.
+However, [here](./listoy) is a little project to prove it.

 # Chapter 2
 **1. Pick an open source implementation of a language you like.
 Download the source code and poke around in it.
 Try to find the code that implements the scanner and parser.
 Are they handwritten, or generated using tools like Lex and Yacc? (`.l` or `.y` files usually imply the latter.)**